iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 2. For **full proof** level, which option do we need to implement?
     - Option 1
         - Pros
-            - Save the storage cost.
+            - Save the storage cost if the selected messages are distributed densely in the tangle.
         - Cons
-            - Need to traverse the selective-permanode to proof the selected messages.
+            - Need to traverse the selective-permanode to verify the selected messages.
     - Option 2
         - Pros
-            - Ease of tracing and verifying the selected messages.
+            - Ease of verifying the selected messages.
         - Cons
-            - May consume lots of storage space if the number of middle messages (which might be repetitive) are many
+            - May consume lots of storage space if the number of shared middle messages of the selected messages are many.
 3. Do we force the user store the full path in the proof column, or we just store the full information of selected messages and the middle message in the [messages table](#messages) and [parents table](#parents)?
+    - Store the full path in the proof column as the proposed design
         - Pros
             - Save the storage cost.
         - Cons
             - To trace a selected message will be time consuming.
 4. Do we choose the alternative design to implement the selective-permanode?

 # TODO